About Northwestern Engineering

-Since 1909, the McCormick School of Engineering has sought excellence in achieving its two parallel missions: to produce new knowledge and to engage and educate students.
-McCormick fosters a culture in which innovation is not only encouraged, but expected.
+Since 1909, Northwestern's McCormick School of Engineering has sought excellence in achieving its two parallel missions: to produce new knowledge and to engage and educate students.
+Northwestern Engineering fosters a culture in which innovation is not only encouraged, but expected.
 That culture still thrives today, driving new initiatives, research discoveries, and superior education.

 Jump to a Section

 - Global Vision